hiblaphp/event-loop/README.md

 // Process exactly one full iteration, then invoke the sleep handler Loop::runOnce();

-// Graceful stop — finishes the current iteration then exits.
+// Graceful stop: finishes the current iteration then exits.
 // Allows up to 10 additional iterations with a 2 second timeout for
 // in-flight work to complete before forcing a shutdown.
 Loop::stop();

-// Immediate stop — clears all queues and exits now, no cleanup Loop::forceStop();
+// Immediate stop: clears all queues and exits now, no cleanup Loop::forceStop();

 // Introspection